Marc Rocco, a film writer, director and producer whose credits included "Murder in the First" and "Where the Day Takes You," has died. He was 46.

 Rocco's 1992 film "Where the Day Takes You" spurred New York Times film critic Janet Maslin to write that "Rocco's name can be added to the list of formidable new talent."

-A gritty tale of young runaways living on the streets of Hollywood, the film's cast included Kyle MacLachlan, Dermot Mulroney, Sean Astin, Lara Flynn Boyle, Will Smith and Ricki Lake.
+A gritty tale of young runaways living on the streets of Hollywood, the film had a cast that included Kyle MacLachlan, Dermot Mulroney, Sean Astin, Lara Flynn Boyle, Will Smith and Ricki Lake.

-"Murder in the First" (1995), starring Kevin Bacon, Christian Slater and Gary Oldman, was inspired by the true story of an Alcatraz prisoner who was driven to the brink of insanity during three years of solitary confinement for an attempted escape and was then tried for murdering a fellow inmate soon after his release from solitary.
+"Murder in the First" (1995), starring Kevin Bacon, Christian Slater and Gary Oldman, is the true-story-inspired tale of an Alcatraz prisoner who was driven to madness during three years of brutal solitary confinement for an attempted escape and was then tried for murdering a fellow inmate soon after his release from solitary.

-Born June 19, 1962, Rocco grew up in the San Fernando Valley.
-He became a production assistant on "The Stunt Man," a 1980 film directed by Richard Rush, who became a mentor.
+Rocco became a production assistant on "The Stunt Man," a 1980 film directed by Richard Rush, who became a mentor.
 Rocco later became a director trainee at Warner Bros.
 Television.